 2) Every operator of a food service establishment must ensure that, while the operator is absent from the food service establishment, at least one employee present in the establishment holds the certificate referred to in subsection (1)

-The FOODSAFE course is about preventing the transmission of foodborne illness and also about worker safety on the job.
-People who prepare, serve and clean up food should take the course for the safety of the customers and also for their own safety.
+The FOODSAFE course is about preventing the transmission of foodborne illness.
+FoodSafe is also about worker safety on the job.
+People who prepare, serve and clean up food should take this course.
+It will be for the safety of the customers and also for their own safety.